 The regional representatives are elected at large but must live/work in the region they represent.
 The board meets in odd numbered months to conduct the business of the chapter.

-Abby serves as the Assistant Planning & Zoning Administrator for the City of Goshen.
+Abby serves the Assistant Director for Community, Economic and Redevelopment at the City of Elkhart.
 She received her bachelor’s degree from Goshen College and her Master’s degree from Ball State University.
-Before working at the City of Goshen, Abby interned at the City of Michigan City, MACOG and the Chamber of Commerce of St. Joseph County.
+She previously worked at the City of Goshen and interned at the City of Michigan City, MACOG and the St. Joseph County Chamber of Commerce.
 In her free time, she enjoys traveling, running, kayaking, and other outdoor activities.
 Abby also serves on the Board of the Friends of Potato Creek State Park.

 Beth Rosenbarger, AICP – City of Bloomington